+Uniform Fees

+- □ Each member of the Richardson Golden Eagle Band will be issued two uniforms: a marching uniform and a concert uniform.
+The uniform fees cover the dry cleaning and alteration of these uniforms. - □ For a detailed list of the uniform fees, see the RHS Band/Guard Supply List.

+Supply Fees

-11 7 • ket. .
-Please note the additional information regarding g these fees: Un iform Fees Each member of the Richardson Golden Ea gle Band will be issued two uniforms: a marching uniform and a concert un iform.
-The uniform fees cover the dry cleaning and alteration of these uniform s.
-For a detailed list of the uniform fees, see the R HS Band/Guard Supply List.
-Su pply Fees Every student in the Richardson Golden Eag gle Band will require certain supplies each year.
-Supply fees are paid to t he RABC who purchases the supplies in bulk for added savings to our band f amilies.
-All supplies are the property of the student t once purchased.
-New band members will need to purchase all of the supp olies.
-Returning members need only purchase items which require replacement.
-For a detailed list of supplies, see the RHS Band d/Guard Supply List. = = s responsible for a Program Operation Fee established by the Richardson Area Band Club's (RABC's) Executive Board. , The philosophy is that each high school student t will share an equal part of the district.
-Some of these expenses are: Special music arrangements Custom marching drill Flags and supplies for the Marching Band Contest Entry Fees Instruments Equipment Repairs not provided by the RISD Clinician fees eket Un Su On ☐ The philosophy is that each high school student financial responsibility of funding band program district.
-Some of these expenses are: Special music arrangements Flags and supplies for the Marching Band Instruments
+- □ Every student in the Richardson Golden Eagle Band will require certain supplies each year.
+Supply fees are paid to the RABC who purchases the supplies in bulk for added savings to our band families. - □ All supplies are the property of the student once purchased.
+New band members will need to purchase all of the supplies.
+Returning members need only purchase items which require replacement. - □ For a detailed list of supplies, see the RHS Band/Guard Supply List.

+Operation Fee

+□ Every student in the Golden Eagle Band is responsible for a Program Operation Fee established by the Richardson Area Band Club's (RABC's) Executive Board.

+□ The philosophy is that each high school student will share an equal part of the financial responsibility of funding band program expenses not provided by the district.
+Some of these expenses are:

+1 Special music arrangements Custom marching drill Flags and supplies for the Marching Band Contest Entry Fees Instruments Equipment Repairs not provided by the RISD Clinician fees Food and drinks for band activities Scholarships Band Banquet expenses Administrative costs Rental of concert facilities

-☐ The Operations Fee for all students is \$275.00.
+- □ The Operations Fee for all students is \$275.00.
 Students may pay with VISA, MasterCard or check payable to RABC (Richardson Area Band Club) for this fee or receive scholarships based on their application for financial aid.
-For a
+For a detailed list of items covered by the RABC Operations Fee, visit www.richardsonband.org. - □ As a valued member in good standing with the GEB, seniors who have met their full financial obligations will receive one non-transferrable complimentary ticket to the spring band banquet.
+Seniors who have a balance on their account are not eligible to receive this complimentary ticket.